Mazz Murray: Personal life

 On 18 June 2009, she married Oren Harush (born 27 July 1980), an Israeli.

 Brian May played a special version of "Love of My Life", with some new words, with Murray at their wedding.
 The couple live in Bushey, Hertfordshire, England.
+They have two sons, Zac and Charlie, who are growing up bilingual in English and Hebrew.

 She is a supporter of Manchester United F.C.